rosieRRRRR/SEAL/README.md

 Under normal operation, SEAL does not broadcast transactions to the public mempool.
 If a transaction is decrypted and included but later orphaned or reorganized, the execution attempt is terminal and the spend is considered exposed.
 In such cases, the wallet transitions execution to a failure state, monitors the public mempool for conflicting transactions, and surfaces any observed double-spend attempts to the user or policy layer.
 Any recovery action, including fee-bumped replacement (RBF) or standard Bitcoin broadcast, is explicitly authorized and constitutes a new execution attempt.

-SEAL introduces no Bitcoin consensus changes (beyond those defined by BIP-360 where applicable), no Script semantics changes, and no transaction validity changes (beyond those defined by BIP-360).
+SEAL introduces no changes to Bitcoin consensus rules, Script semantics, or transaction validity (beyond those defined by BIP-360 where applicable).
 It does not define endpoint discovery, inclusion guarantees, or privacy beyond execution-window exposure reduction.

 ---